AmosLucky/alx-system_engineering-devops/0x00-shell_basics/README.md

 [./1-listit](./1-listit) - Display the contents list of your current directory.
 <br/>
 [2-bring_me_home](./2-bring_me_home) - Displays shows a script that changes the working directory to the user’s home directory
+[3-listfiles](./3-listfiles) - Display current directory contents in a long format